How to Start a Successful YouTube Channel?

 YouTube is the largest video sharing site, and for those who make regular videos and manage to build up a following, it can even be a source of income.
 While making money from this can be difficult, especially at first (and isn’t the main reason you should do it), it’s definitely worth giving it a go if it’s something that calls to you.

-Below, we have everything you need to know about starting a successful YouTube channel in 2020.
+Below, we have everything you need to know about starting a successful YouTube channel.

 Take a look and you’ll have a good idea of what it takes to get started, keep going, and feel satisfied with your new endeavor.